 If your dog's panting seems to be related to fear, anxiety or stress, it's best to remove your dog from the stressful situation as soon as you can.
 In the meantime, do not coddle or appease your dog.
 However, you may be able to calm your dog somewhat by giving easy commands like "sit" or "down" and rewarding for compliance.

 Dogs Pant When Excited or Happy

-Panting may simply be a sign of happiness in your dog.
-If so, the rest of your dog's body language will reflect this happy mood.
+Panting may simply be a sign of happiness or excitement in your dog.
+If this is the case, the rest of your dog's body language will reflect this happy mood.
 The tail will usually be wagging in a happy way.
 Your dog's body and facial features will be somewhat relaxed.
 The eyes will appear bright and happy.
 Once things calm down, the panting will likely slow down and may eventually stop.
 Continued mild panting with an open mouth and bright eyes is normal in a relaxed, content dog.
-In fact, many people consider this to be a doggie smile!
+In fact, many people consider this to be a kind of doggie smile!

 Dogs Pant When Painful or Sick

 Panting may be a sign of pain or discomfort.
 Dogs are pretty good at hiding pain and illness from humans.
 Some dogs try harder than others to hide their discomfort.
 However, once they reach a certain level of discomfort they often cannot help but show signs such as panting.
 Look for other signs of illness or pain, such as vomiting, loss of appetite, diarrhea, lethargy, limping, and behavior changes.
 Contact your veterinarian if you suspect that your dog is sick or injured.

 If at any time you see that panting is extremely intense and cannot be explained, you should get your dog to the nearest veterinarian immediately.
 It's always best to play it safe and let your vet check things out.